sparrowcode/PermissionsKit/README.md

 ## License

-`SPPermission` is released under the MIT license.
+`SPPermissions` is released under the MIT license.
 Check `LICENSE.md` for details.